 We emphasize at this chiropractic site the importance of eating whole foods; vitamin C is found in a great many fruits and vegetables, for example, albeit in small quantities; two research projects have shown that added ascorbic acid overcomes the phytate load.

-Long traditions have somehow worked this out; thus, for example, the traditional health dish in many communities hummus uses chickpeas that have been soaked, cooked and there's added lemon pulp which is rich in vitamin C.
+Long traditions have somehow worked this out; thus, for example, the Mediterranean health dish hummus uses chickpeas that have been soaked, cooked and there's added lemon pulp which is rich in vitamin C.

 If there are any questions like are phytates bad, then simply make sure you are having plenty of hummus and sourdough bread recipes which reduce any suspected deleterious effects.